dwiandhikaap/HFR-Resampler/README.md

 ## 💚 Example
 ![the example](https://i.imgur.com/6HEa2wd.gif)

+yeah i know the difference between gaussian and pyramid is subtle, but it'll become adjustable in the future

 ## ✨ Usage

 Currently it's still so complicated to do stuff with this, but for now here's how to use it :